-- a) Children in Local Authority Care or previously in Local Authority Care.
+a) Children in Local Authority Care/Looked After Children/Previously Looked After Children

 This applies equally to a 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements or special guardianship order.
-A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social service functions (see the definition in Section 22(1) of the Children Act 1989. - b) Siblings are those children who live in the same family unit as children already on the roll of the school.
+A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social service functions (see the definition in Section 22(1) of the Children Act 1989.
+This also includes those children who appear (to Wateringbury CE Primary School) to have been in state care outside of England and ceased to be in state care as a result of being adopted ('internationally adopted previously looked after children' (IAPLAC)).

+- b) Siblings are those children who live in the same family unit as children already on the roll of the school.
 In this context brother or sister means children who live as brother or sister in the same house, including natural brothers and sisters, adopted siblings, stepbrothers or sisters and foster brothers and sisters. - c) Distance (c+d+e) If it is necessary to prioritise within any criteria this will be done on the basis of the distance.
 Children living nearer to the school will be given a higher priority.

-Nearness of children's homes to school the distance between the child's permanent home address and the school, measured in a straight line using the National Land and Property Gazetteer (NLPG) address point.
+Nearness of children's homes to school - the distance between the child's permanent home address and the school, measured in a straight line using the National Land and Property Gazetteer (NLPG) address point.
 Distances are measured from a point defined as within the child's home to a point defined as within the school as specified by NLPG.
 The same address point on the school site is used for everybody.
 When we apply the distance criterion for the school, these straight line measurements are used to determine how close each applicant's address is to the school.
+In the event of a 'tie' between two applications, distance criteria to the nearest metre will be applied as a tie-breaker.

+A child's home address is considered to be a residential property that is the child's only or main residence (not an address at which the child may sometimes stay or sleep) and which either owned by the child's parents or guardians or leased or rented to them under a lease or written rental agreement.
+Where partners live apart but share responsibility for the child and the child lives at two different addresses during the week, we will regard the home address as the one at which the child sleeps for the majority of week days.